 - FYI, you can get to the bootloader through these manual commands (as opposed to adb reboot bootloader) — with phone off, turn phone back on holding volume down + power buttons

-- Flash other stuff custom kernel, busybox, magisk, etc and whatever other root things you may desire
+- Flash other stuff custom kernel, busybox, xposed, etc and whatever other root things you may desire

 Tethering / Hot Spot capability is all but required for most folks these days.
 With root, these are the basic steps to disable the bullshit carrier impositions on my “unlimited data” plan.